wso2/docs-is/en/docs/learn/configuring-openid-connect-single-logout.md

 embed this OP-provided iframe into the RP.
 The RP checks the session state via the RP iframe by continuously polling the embedded OP provided iframe, without causing network traffic.
-Thereby, the RP is notified when the session state of the end-user has changed.
+Thereby, the RP is notified when the session state of the end user has changed.
 The flow of this is as follows.

 1. The RP iframe polls the OP iframe for a session status.